HAT (History Admissions Test)

 • precision and clarity of writing.

-This Oxford admissions test is now computer-based, and you will need to take it at an authorised test centre.
-Registration to book your test will be open from Thursday 15 August 2024 and will close on Friday 4 October 2024.
+This Oxford admissions test is now computer-based, and you will need to arrange to take it at a Pearson VUE authorised test centre.
+You will be able to register to take the HAT from Thursday 15 August 2024 until Friday 4 October 2024.
+Instructions on how to do this can be found under the How do I register? tab on this page.

 How do I register?